jace-kline/eecs-388/lab02/lab02-report.md

 * Shift - operators that shift the binary representation of piece of data right or left by a specified amount
 * Assignment - Shorthand notations for applying one of the above operations to a piece of data and then overwriting that data

 In conclusion, I have gained a solid foundation in the principles discussed in this section.
-I have also gained more experience programming in C. These combined will help me in further labs.
+I have also gained more experience programming in C. These combined will help me in future labs.